 prayer and worship through this club help keep spirits and

-opportunity to become familiar with children’s literature, to learn
+become familiar with children’s literature, to learn how to discuss

 implement a literature discussion for a group of

 children/adolescents in a school or community setting.
 Participants

 will read and discuss award-winning children/adolescent books to

 explore themes and contemporary issues in literature as a way to